 There are 657 extron-intron junction cases that have G in position 34, all of them (except case 550) also having a G in position A30.
 Similarly, among the 606 cases that are intron-extron junctions and for which the residue in position A27 is C, all except case 839 have A in position A28.

-In less than 0.1 seconds, GritBot identifies three possible anomalies in this well-studied data:
+In 0.1 seconds, GritBot identifies three possible anomalies in these well-studied data:

 stem = norm (191 cases, 99.5% `abnorm')